 If you have nothing but time on your side, a domain backorder is your ticket to the domain of your choice.

 GoDaddy offers a domain backorder service where you can pay $24.98 to get in line to purchase a domain when it expires.
-GoDaddy describes their process much like getting a numbered ticket at a supermarket.
+GoDaddy describes their process much like getting a numbered ticket at a delicatessen.
 When a previously owned domain becomes available, the next number in line is called.
 Getting your domain name through the domain backorders method can be an extremely long process that may never come to fruition.
 But if you have the time and patience, it does give people an opportunity to own their dream domain name with little upfront cost.

-$10 or $10 million, the choice is yours.At the end of the day, your new website will need a domain.
+At the end of the day, your new website will need a domain.
 There are different types of domains and price points associated with each.
 As a business owner, you will have to weigh your options and purchase a domain that both fits within your budget and is easy for your customers to remember.
 When in doubt, start with an unregistered domain name to keep your cost low.
 You can always upgrade to a premium domain name in a few years when your business is more established and can responsibly afford the cost.